Digital literacy is a combination of technical and cognitive abilities to create, evaluate, and share information.

 Description | Digital literacy is a combination of technical and cognitive abilities to create, evaluate, and share information. |

-While digital literacy initially focused on digital skills and stand-alone computers, the advent of the internet and social media use has shifted some of its focus to mobile devices.
-Similar to other evolving definitions of literacy that recognize the cultural and historical ways of making meaning, digital literacy does not replace traditional methods of interpreting information but rather extends the foundational skills of these traditional literacies.
-Digital literacy should be considered a part of the path towards acquiring knowledge.
+Digital literacy initially focused on digital skills and stand-alone computers, but the advent of the internet and social media use has shifted some of its focus to mobile devices.

 Digital literacy is important because it allows individuals to effectively participate in the digital world, which has become a vital aspect of modern life.
 It is essential for accessing education, employment, healthcare, and government services.
 It also enables individuals to communicate and collaborate with others, access information, and participate in civic and social activities.